Meriden, Connecticut minor league baseball history: 1908 to 1913

 After a two-season hiatus, the Meriden Silverites franchise returned to minor league play in 1908.
 Meriden rejoined the eight–team Class B level Connecticut State League in what was their final season as a member of the league.
-The Silverites placed 7th, with a final record of 54–72.
-Playing the season under the direction of manager Billy Lush, Meriden ended their last Connecticut State League season 30.5 games behind the 1st place Springfield Ponies in the standings.
+The Silverites placed seventh, with a final record of 54–72.
+Playing the season under the direction of manager Billy Lush, Meriden ended their last Connecticut State League season 30.5 games behind the first place Springfield Ponies in the standings.
 The Meriden franchise folded following the 1908 season and did not return to the 1909 Connecticut State League.

 In 1910, Meriden, Connecticut regained a franchise for a partial season.
 On July 10, 1910, the Norwich Bonbons of the four–team Class D level Connecticut Association moved to Meriden with a record of 19–21.
 Based in Meriden, the franchise became the Meriden Doublins on July 15, 1910, playing their first home game on July 19, 1910.
 The team had an 0–4 record while briefly based in Meriden, as the franchise disbanded on July 24, 1910. the Norwich/Meriden team finished with an overall record of 19–25, playing under managers Dennis Hayes, John Stone and Patsy Flanagan.
 The Connecticut Association permanently stopped play on August 4, 1910, never to reform.

 In the final season of minor league baseball, the 1913 Meriden Hopes finished last, as the team played a partial season as members of the Class B level Eastern Association.
 The Holyoke Papermakers, with a 24–52 record, moved to Meriden on July 11, 1913.
-After compiling a record of 16–43 based in Meriden, the team ended the season with an overall record of 40–95, placing 8th under manager Jim Garry.
-The Holyoke/Meriden team finished 45.0 games behind the 1st place Hartford Senators in the final standings.
+After compiling a record of 16–43 based in Meriden, the team ended the season with an overall record of 40–95, placing eighth, playing under manager Jim Garry in both locations.
+The Holyoke/Meriden team finished 45.0 games behind the first place Hartford Senators in the final standings.